 We teach a range of modern foreign languages in school including Bangla, Urdu, French and Spanish.

-Parents of children identified as having SEN are invited to school to discuss the issues with a view to consulting outside agencies, possibly leading to extra classroom support.
+Parents of children identified as having SEND are invited to school to discuss the issues with a view to consulting outside agencies, possibly leading to extra classroom support.